spyroskantarelis/artificial-intelligence-task/source/README.md

 3. Add each chord and its corresponding data property values to a graph.

+4. Save every song's RDF to a folder of your choice.

 ### 2. Key enriched data

 (Script [convert_chord_degrees_to_rdf.py](convert_chord_degrees_to_rdf.py))